Lupus: Etymology

 There are several explanations ventured for the term lupus erythematosus.
-Lupus is Latin for "wolf", and in Medieval Latin was also used to refer to a disease of the skin, and "erythematosus" is derived from ἐρύθημα, Ancient Greek for "redness of the skin".
+Lupus is Latin for "wolf", and in Medieval Latin was also used to refer to a disease of the skin.
+Erythematosus is derived from the word ἐρύθημα (erythema), Ancient Greek for "redness of the skin".
 All explanations originate with the reddish, butterfly-shaped malar rash that the disease classically exhibits across the nose and cheeks.
-The reason the term lupus was used to describe this disease comes from the mid-19th century.
 Many diseases that caused ulceration or necrosis were given the term "lupus" due to the wound being reminiscent of a wolf's bite.
-This is similar to the naming of lupus vulgaris or chronic facial tuberculosis, where the lesions are ragged and punched out and are said to resemble the bite of a wolf.
+For example, lupus vulgaris, or chronic facial tuberculosis, though not related to lupus erythematosus, is also characterized by lesions which are ragged and punched out and are said to resemble the bite of a wolf.

 Classical period

-The classical period began when the disease was first recognized in the Middle Ages.
-The term lupus is attributed to 12th-century Italian physician Rogerius Frugard, who used it to describe ulcerating sores on the legs of people.
+Lupus was first recognized in the Middle Ages.
+The use of the term lupus in a context similar to its modern use is attributed to 12th-century Italian physician Rogerius Frugard, who used it to describe ulcerating sores on the legs.
 No formal treatment for the disease existed and the resources available to physicians to help people were limited.